 - All supported students (including partially supported students) must be enrolled full-time.

 - Students are responsible for paying for any credits over the tuition cap for the program that you enroll for

 - as well as for student voted fees, and any remaining balance of the tuition and fee charges if partially supported.

-- The credits required for full-time status may include research credits, graduate, audited, PE, ESL and undergraduate courses.
+- The credits required for full-time status may include research credits, graduate, audited, PE, and undergraduate courses.

 Benefits Associated With an Assistantship

 - Please see the Student Insurance website FAQ "What benefits are associated with an Assistantship?"